 Focus on Where You Hang Out

 Whether you’re always at the gym or love being outdoors, look for a gig that allows you to do more of what you love.
 See if your favorite cafe is hiring or ask about opportunities at the yoga studio you love.
-Even if they don’t have gigs, some small businesses offer “service swaps” where you might be able to score free classes for some light work.
+Even if they don’t have gigs, some small businesses offer “service swaps” where you might be able to score free coffee, meals, or exercise classes for some light work.
 It pays to ask!

 Strike up a Side Hustle